kennycason/game_of_life_nes/README.md

-# NES - Jon Conway's Game of Life
+# NES - John Conway's Game of Life

 Programmed in C using NES Lib.